yaman1234/project-v/README.md

 Then, add the first item containing name “Air Force 1” with size 43 and quantity 2 to the cart.
 6. Provide a README.md file explaining how to set up the project, run the tests, and any other relevant information

+# Running a Selenium Project in Java
+Follow these steps to run the Selenium project using Java on your local machine.

+## Prerequisites
+- Java Development Kit (JDK) installed (version 8 or higher)
+- Selenium WebDriver for Java
+- Web browser (e.g., Chrome, Firefox)

+## Installation and Setup
+1. Clone the repository to your local machine:
+2. Import the project in eclise
+3. Run TestDaraz.java file under the tests package

+#Project Folders
+## Database
+database created using sqlite3 and is named mydb.db, stored under database folder

+## testReports
+TestNG is used for the purpose of Reporting, under the testReports folder, TestNG report is stored in html format

+## testData
+testData folder stores an Excel file (ShoeList.xlsx) which holds the list of products